Switch1983/Balancer.Controller/README.md

 - [`Base.sol`](./contracts/base): An abstract base smart contract that forms the basis of all controllers.
 The base controller holds standard functions that any controller would expect.

+- [`ReserveRatioController.sol`](./contracts): An implementation of a controller that uses a reserve ratio to add and remove liquidity to the managed pool

 - [`BondingCurveController.sol`](./contracts): An implementation of a controller that uses a bonding curve to add and remove liquidity based on a curve formula.

 ## Build and Test